Track Metadata

 Replace the arguments with the var

-the proper Sr number for the media slot the track is found in, and
+holding your player connection, the proper Sr number for the media slot the track is found in, and the rekordbox ID of the track, and dysentery will open a window like this showing the waveform preview:

 The remaining hundred bytes appear to contain an even more compact 100-column preview representation of the waveform which is shown on pre-Nexus CDJ 900 players as shown below.
-Our best guess is that for each byte, the four low- order bits encode the height of the waveform in that column, and the high-order bits may encode saturation again?
+Our best guess is that for each byte, the four low-order bits encode the height of the waveform in that column, and the high-order bits may encode saturation again?

 Detailed Waveforms

-Requesting the detailed waveform is very similar to requesting the
+Requesting the detailed waveform is very similar to requesting the preview, but the request type and arguments are slightly different.

-containing the rekordbox ID of the track, like the one shown
+containing the rekordbox ID of the track, like the one shown below:

 As usual, TxID should be incremented each time you send a query, and will be used to identify the response messages.
 D should have the same value you used in your initial query context setup packet, identifying the device that is asking the question.
 Sr and Tr are the slot in which the track being asked about can be found and its track type; each has the same values used in CDJ status packets.
 Finally, rekordbox identifies the specific waveform preview you are requesting, as found in a CDJ status packet or playlist response.
-Since this is a graphical request, I would expect the value after D, which identifies the location of the menu for which data is being loaded, to be 8 like it is for others, but for some reason it is 1, which usually means the main menu… maybe because the scrolling waveform appears in the same location on the display as the main menu?
-In many ways this protocol is a mystery wrapped in an enigma.

-The waveform detail response is essentially identical to the waveform
+The waveform detail response is essentially identical to the waveform preview response, with just the type numbers changed.

-message with type 4a02
+It will be a message with type 4a02

 , containing four arguments.
-The first

-argument echoes back our request type, which was 2904
+The first argument echoes back our request type, which was 2904

-always seems to be 0.
-The third contains the length of the waveform
+The third contains the length of the waveform detail in bytes.

-detail in bytes.
-If this value is 0, the fourth argument will be
+If this value is 0, the fourth argument will be omitted from the response.

-containing the actual bytes of the waveform detail, as shown below:
+When present, the fourth argument is a blob containing the actual bytes of the waveform detail, as shown below:

 The content of the waveform detail is simpler and more compact than the waveform preview.
-Every byte reperesents one segment of the waveform, and there are 150 segments per second of audio.
+Every byte represents one segment of the waveform, and there are 150 segments per second of audio.
 (These seem to correspond to “half frames” following the seconds in the player display.)
 Each byte encodes both a color and height.
-The three high-order bits encode the color, ranging from darkest blue at 0 to near-white at 7.
+The three high-order bits encode the color, ranging from the darkest blue at 0 to near-white at 7.
 The five low-order bits encode the height of the waveform at that point, from 0 to 31 pixels.

 Requesting Nxs2 Track Waveforms

-Thanks to some wonderful analysis by @jan2000 we now know how to request and interpret the higher resolution and color waveforms supported by the nxs2 series of players.
+we now know how to request and interpret the higher resolution and color waveforms supported by the nxs2 series of players.

-Both the enhanced waveform preview and enhanced detail are requested
+Both the enhanced waveform preview and enhanced detail are requested using variations on the same request type, which asks for specific content from the ANLZ0000.EXT

-file created
+file created by rekordbox.

-Digger project which has its own
+The Crate Digger project, which has its own

-focused on obtaining and interpreting these files.
+analysis document, is focused on obtaining and interpreting these files.

-To request the enhanced waveform preview of a track, send a message
+To request the enhanced waveform preview of a track, send a message with type 2c04

-containing the rekordbox ID of the track, the tag
+containing the rekordbox ID of the track, the tag type identifier PWV4

 and the file extension identifier EXT

-four-byte numbers, holding the ASCII in big-endian (backwards) order:
+encoded as four-byte numbers, holding the ASCII in big-endian (backwards) order:

-As usual, TxID should be incremented each time you send a query, and
+As usual, TxID should be incremented each time you send a query, and will be used to identify the response messages.

-same value you used in your initial query context setup packet,
+D should have the same value you used in your initial query context setup packet,

 identifying the device that is asking the question.
-Sr and Tr

-are the slot in which the track being asked about can be found and its
+Sr and Tr are the slot in which the track being asked about can be found and its track type; each has the same values used in CDJ status packets.

-data is being loaded, is 1 in this case, rather than the 8 we would
+For some reason the value after D, which identifies the location of the menu for which data is being loaded, is 1 in this case, rather than the 8 we would expect to see for a graphical data request.

-specific track whose analysis you are requesting, as found in a CDJ
+rekordbox identifies the specific track whose analysis you are requesting, as found in a CDJ status packet or playlist response, and the final two numeric arguments specify that you are interested in the PWV4

-holds the enhanced waveform preview) from the track’s EXT
+tag (which holds the enhanced waveform preview) from the track’s EXT

 The response will be a message with type 4f02

-, containing five
+, containing five arguments.

-.
 The second always seems to be 0.
-The third contains the length

-of the requested tag (holding the enhanced waveform preview) in bytes.
+The third contains the length of the requested tag (holding the enhanced waveform preview) in bytes.

-If this value is 0, the fourth argument will be omitted from the
+If this value is 0, the fourth argument will be omitted from the response.

-response.
-When present, the fourth argument is a blob containing the
+When present, the fourth argument is a blob containing the actual bytes of the enhanced waveform preview, as shown below.

 The extended preview data begins at byte 34

-bytes long, representing 1,200 columns of waveform preview
+and is 7,200 (decimal) bytes long, representing 1,200 columns of waveform preview information.

-The color waveform preview entries are the most complex of any of the waveform tags.
-See the discussion on Github for how the analysis was performed. @jan2000 created an audio file containing a 10 second sine wave sweep from 20 Hz to 20 kHz, and analyzed that in rekordbox.
+created an audio file containing a ten-second sine wave sweep from 20 Hz to 20 kHz, and analyzed that in rekordbox.
 The results looked like this:

 As a summary, the top six stripes plot the values of each six channels of waveform preview information.
 The first byte of data is the first column of the top stripe, the next byte is the first column of the second stripe, and so on, until we reach the seventh byte, which is the second column of the first stripe.